Vegetable Stock from Scraps

 Ice cube trays can also be used if you would like to be able to pull out approximately 1 Tbsp at a time for sauteing.

 Just pour the veggie stock into trays and freeze.
-When they are solid, pop the cubes out and store in a freezer bag for easy use.
+When they are solid, pop the cubes out and store them in a freezer bag for easy use.
 So simple and handy!

 Another great option is this easy vegetable bouillon powder that is a great way to add incredible flavor to those soups, casseroles, and veggie dishes.
 It is super quick and simple to make in only minutes and also makes a terrific vegetable broth substitute.